 A role for everyone

 Those involved in managing and delivering infrastructure also need to step up to the climate change challenge.
 Infrastructure will play a critical role in the transition to a net-zero world.
-Well-designed energy, transport and water networks, buildings and public spaces have always supported economic development and delivered better social outcomes.
+Well-designed energy, transportation, and water networks, buildings, and public spaces have always supported economic development and delivered better social outcomes.

-Mobilising the power of digital tools and solutions can help us to design and deliver interconnected infrastructure systems that are more efficient, lower carbon, more dependable, more able to withstand extreme weather events, and achieve better overall outcomes for society and the environment.
+Mobilizing the power of digital tools and solutions can help us to design and deliver interconnected infrastructure systems that are more efficient, lower carbon, more dependable, more able to withstand extreme weather events, and that achieve better overall outcomes for society and the environment.

 The scale of the challenge cannot be underestimated, but neither should the opportunities.
-Enormous economic, social, and environmental benefits will result from new industries and jobs, improvements to health and wellbeing and the enhancement of natural ecosystems.
-Realising these benefits must be central to the outcomes of COP26.
+Enormous economic, social, and environmental benefits will result from new industries and jobs, improvements to health and well-being and the enhancement of natural ecosystems.
+Realizing these benefits must be central to the outcomes of COP26.

 Achieving our purpose

 Addressing the causes and effects of climate change is key to our purpose and essential for building the world we want to thrive in.
 We exist to improve social outcomes in everything that we do, and in the coming decades this simply won’t be possible without a stable climate and flourishing natural environment.

 That is why we are committed to working with our clients to help them plan, build, and operate infrastructure that is consistent with net-zero emissions and resilient to climate change; why we are harnessing the huge enthusiasm among colleagues from across our business to help tackle one of the biggest challenges of our time; why we are mobilizing to support a successful outcome at COP26.